 - As a best practice, to stay in the middle, set the qlt= value to 85 to stay in the middle.

 - Using the chroma flag in qlt=

-- The qlt= parameter has a second setting that lets you turn on RGB chromaticity downsampling using the value ,1 or off using the value ,0 .
+- The qlt= parameter has a second setting that lets you turn on RGB chromaticity downsampling using the normal value ,0 (default), or turn it off using the value ,1 .